All you need to know to plan a trip to Curacao with kids. Kids attractions in Curacao and travel tips for families. Updated 2021.

 Have you been to Curaçao with kids?
 I haven’t but recently met someone who has and who came back with amazing stories and photos bursting with color: Karlien, author of the family travel blog Reistips met Kids (in Dutch).

-Karlien went to Curaçao with young kids at the end of 2015.
-They spent almost three weeks there and they loved it, so I asked her to share some of her tips about visiting Curaçao as a family.
+Karlien went to Curaçao with young kids, spent almost three weeks there and they loved it, so I asked her to share some of her tips about visiting Curaçao as a family.